Generic Name: memantine hydrochloride

 How Supplied/Storage and Handling

-Tan coloured, capsule shaped, biconvex, film-coated tablets, debossed with 'LU on one side and 'W01' on the other side.
+5 mg Tablet: Orange, capsule-shaped, film-coated tablets, debossed with "321" on one side and plain on the other side.

-Grey coloured, capsule shaped, biconvex, film-coated tablets, debossed with 'LU' on one side and 'W02' on the other side.
+10 mg Tablet: Gray, capsule-shaped, film-coated tablets, debossed with "322" on one side and plain on the other side.

 Patient Counseling Information

-To assure safe and effective use of memantine hydrochloride, the following information and instructions provided in the patient information section should be discussed with patients and caregivers.
+To assure safe and effective use of memantine hydrochloride tablets, the following information and instructions provided in the patient information section should be discussed with patients and caregivers.

-Patients/caregivers should be instructed to follow the dose titration schedule provided by their physician or healthcare professional for memantine hydrochloride.
-They should be warned not to use any tablets of memantine hydrochloride that are damaged or show signs of tampering.
+Patients/caregivers should be instructed to follow the dose titration schedule provided by their physician or healthcare professional for memantine hydrochloride tablets.
+They should be warned not to use any tablet of memantine hydrochloride that are damaged or show signs of tampering.

 Read this Patient Information that comes with memantine hydrochloride tablets before you start taking it and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your doctor about your medical condition or your treatment.

-Memantine hydrochloride is a prescription medicine used for the treatment of moderate to severe dementia in people with Alzheimer's disease.
-Memantine hydrochloride belongs to a class of medicines called NMDA (N-methyl-D-aspartate) inhibitors.
+Memantine hydrochloride tablets are a prescription medicine used for the treatment of moderate to severe dementia in people with Alzheimer’s disease.
+Memantine hydrochloride tablets belong to a class of medicines called NMDA (N-methyl-D-aspartate) inhibitors.

-It is not known if memantine hydrochloride is safe and effective in children.
+It is not known if memantine hydrochloride tablets are safe and effective in children.

 Do not take memantine hydrochloride tablets if you are allergic to memantine or any of the ingredients in memantine hydrochloride tablets.
 See the end of this leaflet for a complete list of ingredients in memantine hydrochloride tablets.